David Owen Brooks: Subsequent abductions

-Between May and August 1971, Corll committed the abduction and murder of at least four further victims—three of whom lived in Houston Heights, and at least three of whom Brooks assisted in the abduction and burial of.
-All four of these victims were buried in the boat shed.
+Between May and August 1971, Corll committed the abduction and murder of at least four further victims—three of whom lived in Houston Heights.
+He was assisted by Brooks in the abduction and burial of at least three of these victims.
 Two of these victims, 13-year-old David William Hilligiest and 16-year-old Gregory Malley Winkle, were abducted and killed together on the afternoon of May 29; both were murdered at an apartment Corll by this time rented on West 11th Street.
 A 17-year-old named Donald John Falcon disappeared from the streets near his parents' West University Place apartment complex on July 1.
 He is believed to have been murdered at an apartment Corll had rented on East 7th Street on June 1 and on August 17, Corll and Brooks persuaded a 17-year-old acquaintance of theirs named Ruben Willfard Watson Haney—whom they encountered as Haney walked home from a Houston movie theater—to attend a party at an apartment Corll had moved to on San Felipe Street the previous month.
 Haney agreed and later phoned his mother to inform her he was spending the evening with Brooks.
 He was subsequently gagged, raped, then strangled to death.
 All four victims were buried in the boat shed.

-One further victim is known to have been abducted in 1971, although this victim remains unidentified.
-The victim was abducted in approximately October of 1971 and murdered at an apartment Corll had moved to on Columbia Street.
+One further victim is known to have been murdered in 1971, although this victim remains unidentified.
+This individual was abducted in approximately October 1971 and murdered at an apartment Corll had moved to on Columbia Street.
 According to Brooks's confession, this victim was murdered "just before Wayne Henley came into the picture.
 Dean kept this boy around the house for about four days before he killed him ...
 I don't remember his name, but we picked him up on 11th and Rutland.
 It really upset Dean to have to kill this boy because he really liked him."